 5-year relative survival from cancer (0-14 years)

-Significant improvements in survival were found for the diagnostic groups of leukaemias, lymphomas, neuroblastoma and malignant bone tumours.
-There has been little or no improvement in survival for several other types of childhood cancer over recent years, particularly hepatic tumours.4
+Large improvements in survival have been found for the diagnostic groups of leukaemias, lymphomas, tumours of the central nervous system, neuroblastoma, germ cell tumours and malignant bone tumours.
+There has been little or no improvement in survival for several other types of childhood cancer over recent years, particularly hepatic tumours.3

-Data from 2004-2013 indicate that the relative survival of children with cancer by the end of first year after diagnosis was 93%, which decreased to 84% after 5 years and 82% after 10 years.4
+Data from 2010-2014 indicate that the relative survival of children with cancer by the end of first year after diagnosis was 93.7%, which decreased to 87.0% after 3 years and 84.1% after 5 years.2

-Five years after diagnosis, most children with cancer have a similar survival rate to children who have not had cancer.6, Recent data shows that for children in Australia who have survived for 5 years after a cancer diagnosis, the chance of surviving for a further 5 years is 97%.6
+Five years after diagnosis, most children with cancer have a similar survival rate to children who have not had cancer.4 Recent data shows that for children in Australia who have survived for 5 years after a cancer diagnosis, the chance of surviving for a further 5 years is 97%.4

-Australian Institute of Health and Welfare 2011.
+- Australian Institute of Health and Welfare 2018.
 Cancer in adolescents and young adults in Australia.
-Cancer series no 62.
-Cat. no. CAN 59.
+Cat. no. CAN 110.
 Canberra: AIHW.